sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-2-configure/cp-starter-ibpm-employeeonboarding-2-configure.md

 [VALIDATE_1]
 [ACCORDION-END]

-In this section, you will create and activate a process visibility scenario to provide an out-of-box visibility into workflow using **SAP Process Visibility service**.
+In this section, you will create and activate a process visibility scenario to provide an out-of-box visibility into workflow using **Process Visibility capability of SAP Workflow Management**.
 The resulting insight helps you to track the process and focus on key business milestones so that you can actively improve the processes.

 [ACCORDION-BEGIN [Step 8: ](Create visibility scenario)]